They describe the feeling as “something is fundamentally wrong with my body compared to how I want it to look and how it should be.”

 We don’t need gatekeepers in their fancy clothes and long certifications to outline our experiences.
 If you experience gender dysphoria, that sucks and we can work together to help you feel better.
 If you don’t feel dysphoric, we can focus on all the other aspects of living congruently with who you are inside.

-Want more support?
 Vered Counseling offers in-person and online counseling for transgender and gender nonconforming folks.
 Read more about our therapy for transgender teens or counseling for transgender adults.
+We also provide support for parents of transgender adults and teens.